 If you wish to travel to nearby suburbs use the RER regional express network (run by the RATP and SNCF).

-RER ″B″ serves Charles de Gaulle airport while Disneyland is served by RER ″A″ and Versailles by RER ″C″.
+RER ″B″ serves Charles de Gaulle and Orly airports while Disneyland is served by RER ″A″ and Versailles by RER ″C″.

 Directions & Schedules

 The Paris metropolitan area fits into zones 1-5.